Who Was David Cassidy?

 The Partridge Family

 Jones and Cassidy went on to play mother and son on The Partridge Family, which debuted in the fall of 1970.
 Danny Bonaduce and Susan Dey were also key members of the cast.
-In addition to being popular on television, the fictional family scored several hits, such as "I Think I Love You," which featured Cassidy on lead vocals.
-He played the family group's young heartthrob in the series, and he became one of the decade's biggest teen idols in real life as well.
+In addition to being popular on television, the fictional family scored several radio hits, such as "I Think I Love You," which featured Cassidy on lead vocals.
+He played the family group's young heartthrob in the series, and became one of the decade's biggest teen idols in real life, as well.
 Releasing several hit albums, Cassidy had a successful career as a solo artist for several years.

-In his later career, Cassidy shared his life experiences with readers in his 2007 autobiography, Could It Be Forever?
+Cassidy shared his life experiences with readers in his 2007 autobiography, Could It Be Forever?
 My Story.
 He continued to tour, performing live for audiences in the United States and abroad.
 He also returned to television in the comedy series entitled Ruby and the Rockits, developed and produced by his brother Shaun and co-starring his brother Patrick, in 2009.
 In 2013, he made a guest appearance on CSI: Crime Scene Investigation.